openstack/ha-guide/doc/ha-guide/source/intro-ha-controller.rst

 HAProxy is a load balancer that runs on each controller in the cluster but does not synchronize the state.
-Each instance of HAProxy configures its frontend to accept connections only from the Virtual IP (VIP) address and to terminate them as a list of all instances of the corresponding service under load balancing.
+Each instance of HAProxy configures its frontend to accept connections only from the virtual IP (VIP) address and to terminate them as a list of all instances of the corresponding service under load balancing.
 For example, any OpenStack API service.
 This makes the instances of HAProxy act independently